Edison and the spiralling spider trap

 Introduce the key computational concept of variables using Edison robots and the Scratch-based programming language EdScratch.
 Variables, which can be created and utilised through the special ‘Data’ category in EdScratch, are introduced and then explored in this lesson.
 The concept of using maths in programming, and the practice of tracing code are also explored and practised.

-This 1-hour lesson is designed to allow students to work independently through four parts:
+This 1-hour lesson is designed to allow students to work independently through two parts:

-- Part 2: How do you use EdScratch with Edison?
+- Part 2: How do you program a spiralling spider trap?

 An extra ‘bonus challenge’ attached to this activity offers students an opportunity to mix computer programming and physical engineering to turn their robots into trap-laying, spiralling spiders.